Structuring as a package

 • Create simulation/__init__.py and pyproject.toml to set-up as a package.

-• Organise analysis into a seperate directory (e.g. notebooks/).
+• Organise analysis into a separate directory (e.g. notebooks/).

 For example: